joshkunz/ashuffle/readme.md

 start noticing song order once the random-list wraps around.

 ashuffle's approach is an attempt at a happy medium between these two approaches.
-Esentially, it keeps two lists of songs, a 'pool' of the songs it's shuffling, and a 'window' which is a short, ordered, playlist of songs.
+Essentially, it keeps two lists of songs, a 'pool' of the songs it's shuffling, and a 'window' which is a short, ordered, playlist of songs.
 When the program starts, ashuffle builds the window randomly by taking songs out of the pool, and adding them to the window.
 When a new random song is added to the MPD